loopmediagroup/es-alchemy/README.md

 Type: `boolean`<br>
 Default: `false`

-This flag will make sure `include_in_root` gets used on the mapping in Elasticsearch.
-Internally this means all fields get flattened into the root document of the mapping.
+This flag sets `include_in_root` to true on the generated Elasticsearch mapping.
+Internally in Elasticsearch this means all fields get flattened into the root document of the mapping.

-This is useful to reduce storage size by de-duplicating or to allow easy `union` target style queries.
+This is useful to reduce storage size by de-duplicating or to enforce `union` target style queries.

 ### Loading Models and Indices